Mirakl Marketplace

 My Role

-I was the only designer in charge of this project.
-I conducted user research, created wireframes, conceived prototypes, documentation and workshops.
-Also evaluate my designs through usability tests and surveys with the targets of these deliverables, the Mirakl SC team and customer teams.
+I was the sole designer on this project.
+I handled user research, wireframes, and prototypes.
+I also produced documentation and ran workshops.
+To validate my work, I tested designs through usability tests and surveys with the key audiences: the Mirakl SC team and customer teams.

 Mirakl Desktop Wireframes